ibm-cloud-docs/containers/cs_network_policy.md

     </tr>
       <tr>
         <td><code>allow-all-private-default</code></td>
-        <td>In version 1.16 and later clusters only: Allows all inbound and outbound traffic on the private network. **Note**: Before you update your cluster to Kubernetes version 1.16, see [this topic](/docs/containers?topic=containers-cs_versions#116_networkpolicies) for information about updating Calico private host endpoints and network policies.</td>
+        <td>In Kubernetes version 1.16 or later: Allows all inbound and outbound traffic on the private network. **Note**: Before you update your cluster to Kubernetes version 1.16, see [this topic](/docs/containers?topic=containers-cs_versions#116_networkpolicies) for information about updating Calico private host endpoints and network policies.</td>
       </tr>
     <tr>
       <td><code>allow-bigfix-port</code></td>